-DuPont State Forest is fast becoming one of the leading mountain bike destinations in Western North Carolina with over 80 miles of trail, nearly all of which is open to both equestrians and mountain bikers.
+DuPont State Forest is fast becoming one of the leading mountain bike destinations in Western North Carolina with 100 miles of trails, nearly all of which is open to both equestrians and mountain bikers.
 DuPont offers everything from gentle forest roads to exciting single track, with an impressive variety of scenic attractions located only minutes apart.
 Download their Mountain Bike Guide.
 Also see our Mountain Biking Guide.

 DuPont's trails are used by hikers, bikers, horseback riders, fishermen, and hunters (during season).
 Read more about horseback riding here and elsewhere in the area.

 Vehicle passes are available by reservation for disabled persons unable to hike to the waterfalls or other destinations.
 Reservations may be made between 9 AM and 5 PM for any days except Mondays and Tuesdays.
 No charge.
 Call 828-877-6527.
 The trail to Hooker Falls is wheel-chair accessible.

 Picnic Shelters are available for rental.
 Includes limited number of vehicle passes through gates.
 Fee depends on size of shelter. (i.e. Triple Falls $50; High Falls $25).
 Reservations are for the entire day (9-5).
 828-877-6527